-Hippos, not at gentle as people think and potential threat to native species
+Hippos, not as gentle as people think and potential threat to native species

 The Alexander Von Humboldt Institute analysis considers that equatorial conditions, increasing with climate change, will provide “the ideal climate for the species”.
 It warns the population of hippopotamuses could spread across Colombia, potentially “overlapping with the geographic and ecological niches of native species, increasing the risk of possible competition for resources”.

-Hippos are territorial and can be aggressive to defend it.
+Hippos are territorial animals and can be aggressive in defending their territory.
 They can weigh up to three tons.
 Daniel Cadena, a biologist and dean of sciences at the Universidad de Los Andes, said they are not as nice as people imagine.

 But people around Puerto Triunfo have grown accustomed to the herd of hippopotamuses.
-While hippos are considered one of the most dangerous animals for humans in Africa, there have been only a few injuries recorded so far in these parts.
+While hippos are considered one of the most dangerous animals for humans in Africa, there have been only a few injuries recorded so far in Colombia.